 The most important people in our school are our children and their voice is of paramount importance.

-St. Gerard’s Spiritual Council is formed at the beginning of each year with representatives from each of the Key Stage 2 classes.
+St. Gerard’s Gift Team is formed at the beginning of each year with representatives from each of the Key Stage 2 classes.

 These specially selected children play a very important role in Collective Worship and the Catholic Life of St. Gerard’s.
 They follow a vocation to serve others and lead them in Faith.